 Well, now you’ve seen four makeovers in one post.
 I truly hope that encourages you to head out and start a project of your home.
-Making our house a home doesn’t have to break the bank.
+Likewise, making our house a home doesn’t have to break the bank.
 It can be fun to make things new with a little bit of DIY.

 Additionally, pin and share to inspire others to make their own thrifty farmhouse decor too!